 Fourth floor: I want a platform that helps me align my video strategy with my operational goals

 Now we are talking!
 Welcome to the highest floor, where you are one of few guests.
 You want LMS Data, Analytics dashboards, recommender systems and other next-gen solutions.
 The sky is the limit.
 This guide might be too basic for you, and so could be the bespoke solutions in our list.
-To find your ideal arrangement, consider a platform with a REST API.
+You might want to reach out to an experience partner with consulting experience.

 LMS Video Platform factors and features really worth your attention

 Some are more obvious than others.
 Feel free to chose, disregard and give them more or less weight at your leisure.
 In fact, a "rubric" approach could come handy.

 The lack of standards for LMS video platforms makes cost comparisons very confusing.
 It makes the link between per-user price and feature set very hard.
 A fact vendors may use to their advantage.
 As a result, marketing ends up being the main source of customer education.

 I admit it.
 The following three factors are not as clear-cut as you might need them to be.
 The truth is, there is a known issue that affects platforms as they must serve a higher number of diverse users.
 Flexibility is key.
 But then the challenge is making more features easy to use without crowding your screen.
 This diversity persists within user types.

 It is not expected that a majority of the users in a platform become creators.
 Yet the few who do should expect for simple upload and editing options.